PBO-Tools/Enscript-Obfuscator/README.md

 ## About The Project

-The Enscript-Obfuscator is a Java project designed specifically for RISEN.
-It was developed using Jetbrains Intellij and Maven with the primary goal of injecting junk code into .c files.
-Originally created for the RISEN server in early 2021, the project's source code is now accessible to the public on GitHub for anyone interested in using it.
+The Enscript Obfuscator is a Java tool developed using Jetbrains IntelliJ and Maven.
+Its primary purpose is to inject random junk code into .c files.
+Originally created for the RISEN server in early 2021, the project's source code is now publicly available on GitHub for anyone interested in using it.

+## Support
+No support provided.

 <!-- LICENSE -->
 ## License